zueblin/Polaron/readme.md

 - different pattern length for each instrument track
 - midi sync
 - crunchy 12bit stereo outputs
-- open source hardware/software: if you miss a feature or are annoyed by a bug
+- open source hardware/software: if you miss a feature or are annoyed by a bug... change it!

 Disclaimer: This project is a work in progress.
 Features may change or not work, use at your own risk.